Archangel Developer Guide

 The reason for having a timer on a separate thread from the main app functionality to avoid any conflicts with the manual commands input from the user.

-For ease of use, the user is not required to input any command for the TimerThread
+For ease of use, the user is not required to input any command for the TimerThread to run.

 Design consideration: